 Research at Michigan State University is focused on teaching robots to use colors to perceive, visualize, and interpret interactions when manipulating objects.
 A force-interpreting optical system is being developed so robots can distinguish and manipulate soft and fragile objects—which will be particularly helpful for medical and other assistive robots.

 "We're working to integrate photoelastic gel into a stress-interpreting optical system for vision-based tactile gel-robots," said Shaoting Lin, assistant professor of mechanical engineering.
-"Creating this perception for a will help it execute ultra-gentle manipulation of soft and fragile objects."
+"Creating this perception for a robot will help it execute ultra-gentle manipulation of soft and fragile objects."

 Lin is the principal investigator and is working with Civil Engineering Assistant Professor Wei Li at Stony Brook University and Industrial Engineering Assistant Professor Yu She at Purdue University.